 Thanks for taking the time to learn more about me!
 My primary vocation is helping people, organizations, and our society as a whole use science-based decision-making and emotional and social intelligence to AVOID DISASTER.

-At their root, disasters stem from poor decisions.
+At their root, disasters stem from poor decisions, which in turn often stem from bad information.
 People make bad decisions in their everyday lives, which results in them losing money, time, relationships, health, and happiness.
 People make bad decisions in their workplace that results in their organizations losing money and time, as well as harming the organization’s reputation and employee morale.
-People make bad decisions in their political, civic, and economic spheres, leading to fundamental challenges and dangerous risks, including catastrophic and existential ones, for our society.
+People make bad decisions in their political spheres, often due to deceptive information from politicians, leading to fundamental challenges and dangerous risks, including catastrophic and existential ones, for our society.
+The 2016 election cycle led me to make a major life decision to orient my civic engagement toward popularizing rational thinking in public life.

 These bad decisions come from faulty wiring in our brains that causes flawed thinking, feeling, and behavior patterns – what the scientific literature calls cognitive biases.
 Much of our bad decision-making comes from failing to understand the role of emotions in making decisions, which is where research on emotional and social intelligence is invaluable to address the gap.
 Fortunately, recent scholarship shows we can address these problems by using strategies discovered by scholars in psychology, behavioral economics, and cognitive neuroscience.
 Unfortunately, much of this research is trapped in dry academic papers in journals read only by other academics.